floatdrop/gulp-bem/readme.md

 ###### glob
 Type: `String` or `Array`

 Same as in [gulp.src](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpsrcglobs-options) method, but with some interpolation happening.
-To provide this name generation `bem.src` will substitute (with [supplant](http://javascript.crockford.com/remedial.html) syntax) all properties in BEM object.
+To provide BEM name generation - `bem.src` will substitute (with [supplant](http://javascript.crockford.com/remedial.html) syntax) all properties in BEM object.

 ## License